Pablo Reyes Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.
+- The Dodgers pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Dodgers' 4.21 team ERA ranks 15th across all MLB pitching staffs.
+- The Dodgers' 4.24 team ERA ranks 16th across all league pitching staffs.

-- Dodgers pitchers combine to give up 146 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- The left-hander's most recent time out was on Sunday against the Miami Marlins, when he threw seven innings, surrendering one earned run while allowing five hits.
+- The lefty last pitched on Thursday against the Cleveland Guardians, when he went one scoreless inning while giving up one hit.

-- The 27-year-old has put up a 4.15 ERA and 8.8 strikeouts per nine innings across 19 games this season, while allowing a batting average of .239 to opposing hitters.
+- The 27-year-old has a 3.19 ERA and 10.1 strikeouts per nine innings across 54 games this season, while allowing a batting average of .269 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.